johan-gorter/autopilot/README.md

 # AI Generated issue management system

 Will AI replace software developers?
 Can AI already create a complete web application?
-We created this experiment to find out, to give you a spoiler, this is the working result:
+We created this experiment to find out, to give you a spoiler, this is a screenshot:

 ![Screenshot of issue management system](blog/images/screenshot-list.png)